FAIRsharing/json-schema-tools/README.md

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

-The purpose of building these representation is to allow for machine to automatically understand, assess and validates items given a shape while still providing human friendly supports.
+The purpose of building these representation is to allow for machine to automatically understand, assess and validates items given a semantics and syntactics constrains while still providing human friendly supports.
-This is very important, especially in the context of data Findability, Accessibility, Integrability and Reusablity (FAIR) context where a lot of representations are still too verbose and lack machine readable formats.
+This is very important, especially in the context of data Findability, Accessibility, Integrability and Reusablity (FAIR) where a lot of representations are still too verbose and lack machine readable formats.

 The input used to create the toolkit can be found as follow: